Belonging

 Fellowship

-God hasn’t called us to live alone, but within a community, where we find healing and true encouragement in our journey of following Jesus.
-Community is essential for healing and spiritual growth.
+God calls us to live in church community, where we find healing and encouragement on our journey with Jesus.
+Community is vital for healing and growth.

 Our commitment to friendship and community reflects our spiritual journey.
-Becoming like Jesus means opening our hearts to God's work in His family and daily life, embracing our identity as His beloved children.
-This transforms our thinking as we live in the fullness of our Father's love.
+Becoming like Jesus means opening our hearts to God's work, embracing our identity as His beloved children, and living in the fullness of His love.

-Community, accountability, and spiritual leaders empower us to partner with God in advancing His Kingdom.
-Spiritual growth starts in a loving church fellowship, offering support and shared values, then extends outward to impact broader communities, strengthening faith and spreading God's love.
+Community, accountability, and spiritual leaders partner with God to help us and advance His Kingdom.
+Spiritual growth begins in loving fellowship, offering support and shared values, then reaches outward to impact broader communities, strengthening faith and spreading God's love.

 Personal Application